 Later, biblical records show that Rameses the Great had 200 wives and concubines, women who bore him 96 sons and 60 daughters.
 Of his many wives, Nefertari is the best known.

-Nefertari’s beauty was renowned, the Pharaoh noted in a papyrus: For her, the sun rises.
+The Pharaoh noted in a papyrus that Nefertari’s beauty was renowned: For her, the sun rises.
 She is the most beautiful woman on earth.
 Nefertari ruled the empire alongside her husband.
 In her honor, Rameses built the great Hathor temple at Abu Simbel.
 In addition, Nefertari’s tomb is the most beautiful in the Valley of the Queens.

 How did Ramses II die?

 There are also countless statues of him, with his name engraved for eternity, and a host of other art objects now scattered in the world’s great museums.
-Ruling over vast territories, Ramses II was keen to encourage not only the economic development of the conquered lands but also a cross-border religion, restoring temples and cults to their importance in the life of the city, as well as sustaining the pomp and splendor of the ceremonies.
+Ruling over vast territories, Ramses II was keen to encourage not only the economic development of the conquered lands but also a cross-border religion, restoring temples and cults to their importance in the city’s life and sustaining the pomp and splendor of the ceremonies.

-According to the Bible, Ramses II died drowned in the waters of the Red Sea.
-The fact that Rameses II died nonagenarian meant that the last part of his life was overshadowed by the successive deaths of many of his heirs, including his favorite wife Nefertari.
-The Pharaoh during Moses time also died in 1304, after 66 years of reign, and was buried in the Valley of the Kings, a region of Egypt on the banks of the Nile.
+According to the Bible, Ramses II drowned in the Red Sea waters.
+The fact that Rameses II died nonagenarian meant that the last part of his life was overshadowed by the successive deaths of many of his heirs, including his favorite wife, Nefertari.
+The Pharaoh during Moses’ time also died in 1304, after 66 years of reign, and was buried in the Valley of the Kings, a region of Egypt on the banks of the Nile.

 Key Verse related to Ramses of Exodus

 “So Moses and Aaron went to Pharaoh and did just as the Lord commanded.
 Aaron cast down his staff before Pharaoh and his servants, and it became a serpent.
-Then Pharaoh summoned the wise men and the sorcerers, and they, the magicians of Egypt, also did the same with their secret arts.
-For each man cast down his staff, and they became serpents.
+Then Pharaoh summoned the wise men and the sorcerers, and they, Egypt’s magicians, did the same with their secret arts.
+Each man cast down his staff, and they became serpents.
 But Aaron’s staff swallowed up their staffs.”